Instructions to build a simple barrel stove for fast, easy bud drying. No electricity required! Eliminate mold problems in the drying room.

 Clean and trim your hanging cannabis buds as soon as possible.
 Vigorously inspect them for damage and remove any brown, dead material, as these may easily become infected with Botrytis and will rapidly spread to other buds and branches.

 Although… blowing air saturated with humidity onto drying buds will not do much good and could actually make matters worse, ensure that your drying room is at a reasonable humidity level is a necessary first step.

 Beware of mold spores already present in your room, as they will become airborne and can infect your buds.
 Common suspects include old foods, fruits, musty books, and potted house plants.

 Using a wood stove in a room will naturally create a draft, yet another positive thing about installing a homemade wood stove.
 Depending on the temperature outside, you may consider opening windows to create more of a draft.

-Keep cannabis branches hanging far enough away from the stove so they can slowly and carefully dry; no need to rush here.
-You’ll need to keep your fire stoked for a couple of days if you are in the rain, but the hard work will pay off with top quality marijuana harvested in the most difficult of conditions.
+Hang the cannabis branches far enough away from the stove so that they can carefully slow dry—no need to rush here.
+You’ll want to keep the fire stoked for a couple of days if you are dealing with the rain, but all that hard work will pay off—there’s nothing like the good feeling you get when you produce top-quality marijuana in the most difficult weather conditions.

 By now, you should have an idea of how to make an ideal drying room for cannabis.
 Good luck and Aloha!